Ensuring human rights-compliant asylum procedures

 in European Union member States with respect to the implementation

 of the new legislation in place.
-It also notes that the Pact entails
+It also notes that the Pact includes

 components which involve external co-operation elements which will